Mary Elizabeth Banning: Challenges as a female mycologist

-In 1845, when Banning was 23, her father died.
-In 1855, Banning, her mother, and her sisters moved to Baltimore.
-By 1860, her mother and a sister had become chronically ill, and Banning became their caretaker.
-Throughout, she maintained an interest in natural history, finally gravitating to the study of fungi.
-With her own money, she bought a microscope and started to amass a scientific library and private herbarium.
-She also initiated a correspondence with Charles Horton Peck, A New York State Museum scientist who, by then, was well on his way to becoming "the dean of American mycologists".

-Final years and legacy
+Final years

 By the end of the 1880s, Mary's immediate family had died, and she found herself nearly penniless, with fading eyesight and growing rheumatism.
 She moved into a boarding-home in Winchester, Virginia.
 In 1889, she ended work on her manuscript, dedicating it to Peck, with whom she had corresponded for 30 years but never met.
-In 1890, she shipped the manuscript to Peck at the New York State Museum, writing, "In parting from it I feel like taking leave of a beloved friend with whom I have spent many pleasant hours.
-Circumstances impel me to put it in a safe place."
+In 1890, she shipped the manuscript to Peck at the New York State Museum, writing "In parting from it I feel like taking leave of a beloved friend with whom I have spent many pleasant hours.
+Circumstances impel me to put it in a safe place".
 Peck placed the manuscript in a drawer, where it would remain for the next 91 years.
+In 1893 Banning wrote him that “Home duties occupied my time… I had rather die with the feeling of having done my duty than…having gratified an undying love for botany.”
 Banning died 13 years later, in 1903.
 She left her remaining money to the St. John's Orphanage for Boys.
+She was buried at St. John’s Church in Baltimore City.

+Legacy

 In 1981, John Haines, a mycologist attached to the New York State museum as associate scientist, discovered Banning's manuscript.
 The museum organized the watercolors into the exhibit "Each a Glory Bright", which has been loaned to museums around the United States.
 Plates from the work can be viewed at the New York State Museum's page for this collection.

+Banning's work featured in the 1996 exhibition “Where the Wild Things Are: The Nature of Maryland” at the Maryland Center for History and Culture and in “The Women of Talbot County” at the Talbot Historical Society in 2018.

+An exhibition Outcasts: Mary Banning’s World of Mushrooms runs from March 11, 2025 to January 4, 2026 at the New York State Museum, centred around 28 of Banning's original watercolors and mushroom descriptions taken from her The Fungi of Maryland manuscript.

-Mary Banning is also the namesake of the provisional species Amanita Banningiana, the "Mary Banning Slender Caesar."
+Mary Banning is the namesake of the provisional species Amanita Banningiana, the "Mary Banning Slender Caesar".
+Peck named one of the specimens Banning brought to him after her, calling it Hypomyces banningiae.